-Massey is an assistant professor in the Department of Community Health and Prevention at the Dornsife School of Public Health.
+Massey is an associate professor of community health and prevention in the Dornsife School of Public Health.

 Young people’s attitudes toward pot have become more positive in Pennsylvania now that the state is among those legalizing medical marijuana, but that shift in attitude doesn’t seem to have affected use.